Jun-Lizst/sleepr/README.md

 ### File manipulation

-In Sleepr, `write_mdf()` and `read_mdf()` are used to write and read records from disk.
+In Sleepr, `write_mdf()` and `read_mdf()` functions are used to write and read records on disk.
 Files are converted from the European Data Format (EDF) to Morpheo Data Format (MDF).
 MDF<sup>1</sup> is a simple, efficient and interoperable file format for biological timeseries.
 The format supports raw signal as long as metadata storage.
 MDF uses binary files for signals and JSON for metadata.
-Signals values are encoded in binary, 32 bits, little endian.
+Signals values are encoded by default in binary, 32 bits, little endian.

 ### Events handling

 ### Data visualisation

-Hypnogram plotting

 ![hypnogram](img/hypnogram.jpeg)